 Input to this process is a block widthsize blkWidth and a block height blkHeight.

 Output of this process is the array ScanOrder[ scanIdx ][ pos ][ comp ].
-The array index scanIdx equal to 0 specifies a zig-zag scan as specified in subclause 6.5.1. with blkWidth and blkHeight as inputs, scanIdx equal to 1 specifies a horizontal scan, scanIdx equal to 2 specifies a vertical scan, and scanIdx equal to 3 specifies an up-right diagonal scan in subclause 6.5.2.
+The array index scanIdx equal to 0 specifies a zig-zag scan as specified in subclause 6.5.1. with blkWidth and blkHeight as inputs, scanIdx equal to 1 specifies a horizontal scan, scanIdx equal to 2 specifies a vertical scan, scanIdx equal to 3 specifies an up-right diagonal scan as specified in subclause 6.5.2, scanIdx equal to 4 specifies a horizontal hybrid scan and scanIdx equal to 5 specifies a vertical hybrid scan in subclause 6.5.3.
 The array index pos specifies the scan position ranging from 0 to ( blkWidth * blkHeight ) − 1.
 The array index comp equal to 0 specifies the horizontal component and the array index comp equal to 1 specifies the vertical component.
 The array ScanOrder is derived as follows.

 ScanOrder[0] = ZigZag